 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-An entertainment or other arts event happening just before a longer or more important one.‘Bach's Sinfonia in B flat was an ideal curtain-raiser to Mozart's last piano concerto’
+An entertainment or other event happening just before a longer or more important one.‘Bach's Sinfonia in B flat was an ideal curtain-raiser to Mozart's last piano concerto’

 foreword, preface, preamble, prologue, prelude, front matter, lead-inView synonyms

 - ‘The top four in the table based on those results will go into semi-finals, with the final being played as a curtain-raiser to the main York 9s finale.’

 - ‘The review is the curtain-raiser to six days of events in the Solent, including a sound-and-light show, drumhead ceremony for veterans and the International Festival of the Sea.’

 - ‘This is a true curtain-raiser, used to kick-start many an event, most recently the NSO's concert at Farmleigh.’

 - ‘The Battle of Kangwha Island was to be just a curtain-raiser for the sad event that took place eight years later.’

 - ‘The short Feydeau farcettes were originally written as curtain-raisers for Parisian audiences who expected more for their money than one straight play.’

 - ‘Played on a wet surface as a curtain-raiser to the main event, the match was not even granted the benefit of ball boys.’